Mantra (Stockhausen)

 Mantra is a composition by the German composer Karlheinz Stockhausen.
 It was composed in 1970 and premiered in autumn of the same year at the Donaueschingen Festival.
-The work is scored for two ring-modulated pianos; each player is also equipped with a chromatic set of crotales (antique cymbals) and a wood block, and one player is equipped with a short-wave radio producing morse code or a magnetic tape recording of morse code.
+The work is scored for two ring-modulated pianos; each player is also equipped with a chromatic set of crotales and a wood block, and one player is equipped with either a shortwave radio producing Morse code signals or a recording of Morse code.
 In his catalogue of works, the composer designated it as work number 32.